Home Services Portfolio About Contact

 pic.1 – Fairlight Logo by JED of AciD, 1987

-Certainly, the pixelated black and white image refers back to a few decades ago, when all started with the golden age of Atari, Commodore Amiga, the demogroup knew how to use the full hardware potential of these historic personal computers.
-One of the founding members of Fairlight with nickname Bacchus says "I was very amazed by the intros on games...
-I realized learning machine-code was the way and cracker was the thing to be!".
-Fairlight created breathtaking intros containing 3D animations, electronic sounds, and motion graphics all that compiled in under 64KB of code.
-Very rarely a digital artist is that multi-talented to be able to create a high-quality finished product, so demogroup is a symbiosis between a variety of specialists such as hackers, crackers, coders, mathematicians, graphic artists, musicians, and all are good virtual and real international friends working on common project, in this case a demo.
+Certainly, the pixelated black and white image refers back to a few decades ago, when all started with the golden age of Atari, and Commodore Amiga, the demogroup knew how to use the full hardware potential of these historic personal computers.
+One of the founding members of Fairlight with the nickname Bacchus says "I was very amazed by the intros on games...
+I realized learning machine code was the way and cracker was the thing to be!".
+Fairlight created breathtaking intros containing 3D animations, electronic sounds, and motion graphics all of which were compiled in under 64KB of code.
+Very rarely a digital artist is that multi-talented to be able to create a high-quality finished product, so demogroup is a symbiosis between a variety of specialists such as hackers, crackers, coders, mathematicians, graphic artists, musicians, and all are good virtual and real international friends working on a common project, in this case, a demo.

-Fairlight is like fluid metaballs, the team is constantly changing, but each member is focused on a specific process, it is kind of a living organism which creates virtual entertainment and art.
-At that time there were many software and hardware limitations, so the outcome was in a way restricted too but they were pioneers of the new form of digital art using personal computers (see video 1).
+Fairlight is like fluid metaballs, the team is constantly changing, but each member is focused on a specific process, it is a kind of living organism which creates virtual entertainment and art.
+At that time there were many software and hardware limitations, so the outcome was in a way restricted too.
+Still, they were pioneers of the new form of digital art using personal computers (see video 1).

-In the late 90s, majority of demos were produced on C64 with black backgrounds, 8x8 plasmas and filled vectors, there was a lot of garbage, everything was just open for interpretation, with no clear concept.
-Fairlight during the years took different directions, some of their works had political views, others told stories as visual and sound compositions inspired by technology, emotions, places, others showed full potential of existing systems.
+In the late 90s, the majority of demos were produced on C64 with black backgrounds, 8x8 plasmas and filled vectors, there was a lot of garbage, and everything was just open for interpretation, with no clear concept.
+Fairlight during the years took different directions, some of their works had political views, others told stories as visual and sound compositions inspired by technology, emotions, and places, and others showed the full potential of existing systems.

 Assembly 2004 party hall